-Members of the supervisory board receive remuneration for their activities of EUR 10,000 per annum.
-The chairman receives a remuneration of EUR 15,000 per annum.
-Members of the supervisory board living outside of the Netherlands receive an additional remuneration of EUR 500 per meeting, with a maximum of EUR 10,000 per year.
+Members of the Supervisory Board receive remuneration for their activities of EUR 15,000 per annum.
+The chairman receives a remuneration of EUR 22,000 per annum.
+Members of the Supervisory Board who travel outside of their home country for a meeting of the Supervisory Board will receive EUR 500 per return travel, with a maximum of EUR 10,000 per year.

-Members of the audit & risk committee receive an additional remuneration of EUR 4,000 per annum.
-The chairman of the audit & risk committee receives an additional remuneration of EUR 5,000 per annum.
+Members of the audit and risk committee receive an additional remuneration of EUR 4,000 per annum.
+The chairman of the audit and risk committee receives an additional remuneration of EUR 5,000 per annum.

-Members of the nomination and compensation committee receive an additional remuneration of EUR 2,000 per annum.
-The chairman of the nomination and compensation committee receives an additional remuneration of EUR 2,500 per annum.
+Members of the nomination and compensation committee receive an additional remuneration of EUR 3,000 per annum.
+The chairman of the nomination and compensation committee receives an additional remuneration of EUR 4,250 per annum.